 1. If you understand #SelectionSunday, and #MarchMadness, you can most certainly understand estate planning.

-I’m always surprised, and even a bit amused, when smart folks tell me they are totally confused about estate planning (meaning wills, trusts, business succession planning, etc.).
-Yet, at the same time, these people are incredibly knowledgeable about the NCAA March Madness.
-They know what teams are on the bubble, which teams were playing well at end of season and which weren’t, what the most likely upsets are, and so on.
+When I meet people who say they’re confused about estate planning I love to see their faces when I tell them understanding the basics of wills, trusts, and even business succession planning may sound intimidating, but the basics are as simple as understanding NCAA March Madness.
+Seriously!
+Many folks know what teams are on the bubble, which teams were playing well at end of the season and which weren’t, what the most likely upsets are, and so on.

-2. If you have time to fill out a March Madness bracket (and you do), you also have time to fill out an Estate Planning Questionnaire.
+2. If you have time to fill out a March Madness bracket (and you do), you also have time to fill out an Estate Plan Questionnaire.

 3. Weird stuff happens.

 We all know that a huge part of the fun of NCAA March Madness is the upsets.
 The super thrilling and/or gut-wrenching endings that shouldn’t have happened, but somehow did.
 It’s a reminder that life, for better or worse, is quite unpredictable.
 Why not make sure that plans are in place in case something unexpected happens?

 Want some more sports to legal analogies in your life?
 Check out this read on preparing your favorite nonprofit for top-notch compliance.

 Regardless of who you’re slating to win it all, I would love to hear from you; let’s schedule an initial free one-hour consultation (at no obligation, of course).
 Email me at firstname.lastname@example.org or give me a call at 515-371-6077.